aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### User and Profile

-* User has one Profile.
+* User can have zero or one current Profile.
 * Profile belongs to one User.

-Deletion does not create a second active Profile for the same User.

-If reactivation is allowed, the user rebuilds the existing Profile record through the signup/profile-completion flow.
+On account deletion, previous dating-profile data is permanently removed and must not be recoverable.

+If the same Telegram identity is later allowed to return, the user starts profile/signup from zero.

+Old profile fields must not be restored.

-Historical report snapshots, audit records, moderation records, and deletion records remain separate from the rebuilt dating-visible profile data.
+Safety records and required safety evidence remain separate from dating-visible Profile data.

 Important distinction:

-* User owns identity and access.
+* User owns persistent identity and safety linkage.
-* Profile owns dating-visible information.
+* Profile owns current dating-visible information.

 ### Profile and ProfileOptionalDetails